 The student will get an understanding of Hematology, Blood Chemistry, Serology, and Microbiology.
-The student will learn the Endocrine and Reproductive systems and how to set up trays for gynecological and special examinations.
-He/she will also obtain knowledge in front office settings such as learning how to answer phones, use an appointment book, and how to schedule appointments on the computer.
+A student will learn about the Endocrine and Reproductive systems and how to set up trays for gynecological and special examinations.
+Students will also obtain knowledge in front office settings, such as learning how to answer phones, how to use an appointment book, and how to schedule appointments on the computer.